 Discovery Process in Oklahoma & Rules of Evidence

 The general rule is that you are entitled to all discovery 10 days before trial.
 In Oklahoma, you can usually get police reports from the beginning of the case, because prosecutors will turn those over immediately.
 Videos, recordings and other types of physical evidence probably won’t be available until closer to the date of trial.
-In more serious cases, such as murder, manslaughter and sex crimes, you can usually get other forms of evidence early on because there is more of it and it can be complicated.
+In more serious cases, such as murder, and manslaughter, you can usually get other forms of evidence early on because there is more of it and it can be complicated.

 Obtaining evidence in your criminal case relies on having good relationships with the DA’s office.
 A good attorney has established themselves within the DA’s office and has a good working relationship with them.
 As a result, they tend to get evidence early on.
 I want to be clear that a good working relationship doesn’t mean that a good attorney is just going to bend over backward for a DA’s office; a good working relationship means that there is mutual respect on both sides.
 The DA’s office knows that you’re going to advocate for your client and do everything that you can, but you’re going to do it in a way that’s respectful.
 A defense attorney does not want to turn the DA’s office against them because then they may decide to follow the 10-day rule and keep evidence until the last moment.

 How Do You Generally Proceed After Reviewing Discovery In A Criminal Case?